Diplomacy: Theory and Practice, 5th ed. – Online updating pages

 In a lengthy and frank account of his time as chief of mission at USINT in 2002-5, James C. Cason makes it abundantly clear that his first priority was to ‘support’ – not just glean information from – Cuban dissidents, among other things by distributing books and shortwave radios to them and giving them Internet access on his compound.
 He was a self-admitted ‘subversive’ and, also contrary to usual diplomatic practice, appears in no way to have been controlled by his nominal chief, the Swiss Ambassador (see Cason interview in Further reading below).

-An earlier but even more interesting example of what was a borderline case of a representative office was the British mission in Russia established by Robert Bruce Lockhart in early 1918, first in an apartment in Petrograd and then – following the retreat of the Bolshevik government in the face of the German advance – at a hotel in Moscow.
+An example of a borderline case of a representative office that I did not mention in my Research Note is the British mission in Russia sent in early 1918 and led by Robert Bruce Lockhart.
+This was established first in an apartment in Petrograd and then – following the retreat of the Bolshevik government in the face of the German advance – at a hotel in Moscow.
 Britain had not recognised the Bolshevik government formed in the previous October (it did not extend de jure recognition until the beginning of 1924), and in February 1918 withdrew its diplomatic staff from the embassy in Petrograd, handing protection of its interests to the Dutch Legation.
 As a result, Lockhart was called by the Foreign Office simply ‘British Agent, Moscow’, while the Bolsheviks labelled him ‘British Diplomatic Representative’.
 His mission was only a borderline case of a representative office because the Foreign Office also described him as ‘Head of the British Commercial Mission to Russia’ (see Hughes, Inside the Enigma, p.
 128).
 However, no-one believed this – it did little if any commercial work – so it was more a representative office than a front mission.
 To add to the confusion in British diplomacy in Russia in 1917-18 (which reflected divided control in London as well as turmoil in Russia), consular and intelligence officers remained under the protection of the Dutch minister, Wilhelm Oudendijk, so Britain had an ‘interests section’ there as well.
 Lockhart’s despair over this situation and his extraordinary experiences in 1918 – including his relations with Trotsky, Chicherin, and the famous spy Sydney Reilly, his love affair with ‘Moura’, and his imprisonment for a month by the Cheka following the near-successful assassination attempt on Lenin and the Allied military intervention in the north – are recorded in his absorbing memoirs (see ‘Further reading’ below).

 pp. 235-7: Consulates.